Notes on the Geography of Oman: Muscat

 We begin with the capital, once so isolated that its residents didn't even consider it part of Oman.

-Once you hit the coast, there's a 120-mile run down the Batinah, the most fertile part of Oman.
+Now there's a 120-mile run down the Batinah, the most fertile part of Oman.
 OK, that's not saying a lot in a country where less than a tenth of one percent of the land is arable.
 Still, there are settlements all along the highway, which is a high-speed, four-lane road.

 The only things to spoil cruise-control are the traffic circles every couple of miles.
 Each is distinctively decorated.